Agenda

 - Will the planned REACH revision drive the EU green/circular economy forward?

-- Is the ‘simplification’ of chemicals regulations likely to achieve greater regulatory coherence, including the generic risk approach (GRA), mixture assessment factor (MAF), grouping and assessment of regulatory needs (ARN), overlaps with one substance one assessment (OSOA) and implications, data requirements?
+- Is the ‘simplification’ of chemicals regulations likely to achieve greater regulatory coherence?
+Looking at the generic risk approach (GRA), mixture assessment factor (MAF), grouping and assessment of regulatory needs (ARN), overlaps with one substance one assessment (OSOA) and their implications and data requirements.

 -